parametros-de-accion-aspnet

 Action methods can receive parameters that we can pass from the HTTP request (from different sources).

-For example, the values can come from the URL, query parameters, or the request body.
+For example, values can come from the URL, query parameters, or the request body.

-This assignment is automatic, which simplifies data handling and prevents us from having to write repetitive code and the possibility of making errors.
+This assignment is automatic, which greatly simplifies data handling for us and avoids having to write repetitive code and the possibility of making errors.

-As we mentioned, ASP.NET can convert to parameters data received from different sources of the HTTP request.
+As we said, ASP.NET can convert data received from different sources of the HTTP request into parameters.

-Let’s look at each of them in detail 👇,
+Let’s look at each one in detail 👇,

 Route Parameters

-Route parameters are part of the URL itself, making them ideal for identifying unique resources, such as a user or a product.
+Route parameters (or route parameters) are part of the URL itself, making them ideal for identifying unique resources, such as a user or a product.

 In ASP.NET, we define these parameters directly in the route template: